Day 1: Your Journey Begins

 (Relaxed Start) Become acquainted with some of Europe's finest historical buildings during an orientation with your Local Expert.
 The monumental square, Praza do Obradoiro, is pure grandeur in granite.
 Look up from the steady trickle of present-day pilgrims to the cathedral facade to see an ensemble of soaring towers, arches and windows, festooned with architectural frills.
 Venture inside and once through the Gateway of Glory, you're privy to the same vision that has greeted pilgrims since the Middle Ages.
 The faithful may choose to pass behind the ornate high altar to touch the giant 13th century gilded effigy of St. James and follow in the steps of the pilgrims along The Way of St. James.
 Relax during your free time or explore the narrow streets and old squares of this city.(Buffet Breakfast)Day 13: Along the Costa Verde to Oviedo

 Pass through the ancient forests of Galicia and cross to the Green Coast of Asturias - one of Spain's most beautiful, named after the colour of the sea and the pine and eucalyptus trees that line the shore.
 Your route reveals glorious coastal vistas before turning inland to travel through old villages and deep valleys en route to Oviedo.
 A Local Expert will show you the 9th century churches built when the city was the capital of Christian Spain.
 Visit the Cathedral of the Holy Saviour in the stately square of Plaza Alfonso II.
-Venture inside to see the 9th century Crypt de Saint Leocadia in the lower chamber.
+Admire the incredible altarpiece, one of the finest in Europe.
 A short drive brings you to the Asturian coast and the Bay of Biscay.
 Stop at the delightful city of GijÃ³n that has a history dating back 5,000 years.
 Meet a true local, Flor, who will invite you to join her for dinner.
 Hear about daily life in this up-and-coming seaside city as you enjoy a delicious meal, typical of the region, that Flor has freshly prepared from locally-sourced ingredients, accompanied by delicious local apple cider.(Buffet Breakfast / Dinner with Wine)Day 14: Picturesque Santillana del Mar and on to Santander

 See the unique Roman bridge in Cangas de OnÃs as you head into the foothills of the Picos de Europa, a national park encompassing spectacular mountain and gorge scenery.
 Visit the holy cave of Covadonga, a shrine to Pelayo, who achieved the first Christian victory over the Moors in 722.
 Enjoy views of the Costa de Cantabria while travelling to Santillana del Mar, arguably the most beautiful village in Spain.
 Stroll through the rustic cobblestone streets, admiring stone houses decorated with carved, heraldic symbols and reach the delightful church square.
 Continue on to the sophisticated beach resort of Santander.(Buffet Breakfast)Day 15: Bilbao, Costa Vasca and San SebastiÃ¡n

-(Relaxed Start) Enjoy a day at leisure to stroll along San SebastiÃ¡n's boardwalk and with the city harbour filled with fishing boats and pleasure crafts, you can enjoy a number of sporting activities on its large sandy beach.
+Enjoy a day at leisure to stroll along San SebastiÃ¡n's boardwalk and with the city harbour filled with fishing boats and pleasure crafts, you can enjoy a number of sporting activities on its large sandy beach.
 Perhaps you'll want to explore the nearby French village of Saint-Jean-de-Luz, also known as Little Paris?
-Maybe venture further into Northern Spain's Basque Country, which is said to be the best place to eat in the Western world?(Buffet Breakfast)Day 17: Pamplona and on to Barcelona.
+Maybe stroll the promenade of the famous La Concha bay or enjoy the boutiques of the Old Town?(Buffet Breakfast)Day 17: Pamplona and on to Barcelona.

 Journey to the famed town of Pamplona, known for its Running of the Bulls festival.
 With time free for you to explore, perhaps take a stroll to the famous Estafeta Street or visit CafÃ© IruÃ±a, immortalised by Ernest Hemingway in the 'The Sun Also Rises.'
 Your travels continue to Barcelona, the vibrant capital of Catalonia, a land that retains its own distinctive language, culture and traditions.(Buffet Breakfast)Day 18: Barcelona, City of Gaudi.